-Mikhail Korchemkin from East European Gas Analysis explains that historically, Groningen gas field provided a seasonal swing of monthly output from winter to summer.
+Historically, the Groningen gas field provided a seasonal swing of monthly output from winter to summer.
 Additional seasonal demand in Continental Europe was also met by Norwegian gas production in the North Sea.
 The scheduled sharp drop in production from Groningen coincided with the permanent closure of the giant Rough storage in the United Kingdom.
 In Britain, the higher off-takes of peak Norwegian gas compensated for the loss of the storage facility but left less gas available for the Netherlands and Continental Europe.